Joss Whedon's unrealized projects

-The following is a list of unproduced Joss Whedon projects in roughly chronological order.
-During his long career, American film director Joss Whedon has worked on a number of projects which never progressed beyond the pre-production stage under his direction.
-Some of these projects are officially cancelled or fell into development hell.
+During his career, American director and screen writer Joss Whedon has worked on a number of projects that never progressed beyond the pre-production stage.

-Many of Whedon's unrealized projects were cancelled spin-offs of Whedon's hit show Buffy the Vampire Slayer, so to see a complete list of these, go to Undeveloped Buffy the Vampire Slayer spinoffs.

 1990s

+Marco Polo

+In the early 1990s, Whedon worked on a Disney animated musical version of Marco Polo, described as being in the vein of My Fair Lady.
+In addition to writing the script, Whedon also contributed the lyrics to three original songs that featured instrumentation from Robert Lindsey-Nassif.

 Suspension

-On June 25, 1993, Variety reported that Whedon had sold to Largo Entertainment a spec script entitled Suspension for $750,000, with and additional $250,000 if production had commenced.
+On June 25, 1993, Variety reported that Whedon had sold a spec script entitled Suspension to Largo Entertainment for $750,000, with a further $250,000 due if production commenced.
 The film was to be based on the premise of terrorists seizing control of New York City's George Washington Bridge during a traffic jam.
-However, the script was never produced, along Afterlife.
-On September 19, 2014, Empire reported that the script was being made, and that Liam Neeson is attached to star in the lead role.
+On September 19, 2014, Empire reported that the script was being made, and that Liam Neeson was attached to star in the lead role.

 Afterlife

-In 1994, Whedon sold to Sony Pictures Entertainment a spec script entitled Afterlife for $1.5 million, with an additional $500,000 if production had commenced.
+In 1994, Whedon sold a spec script to Sony Pictures Entertainment entitled Afterlife for $1.5 million, with an additional $500,000 if production commenced.
 On March 13, 2000, Variety reported that Andy Tennant was in talks to direct and write the film.
-The film's plot was about Daniel Hoffstetter, a government scientist, who awakes after dying to discover his mind has been imprinted on a mind-wiped body of a serial killer called Snowman.
-Despite this, the project never progressed after that announcement, implying that it was scrapped or abandoned.
-However, some themes and ideas of the script were later used in Whedon's TV show Dollhouse, which was released in 2009.
+The film's plot was about a government scientist who awakes after dying to discover his mind has been imprinted on a mind-wiped body of a serial killer called Snowman.
+Although the project never progressed, some of the script's themes and ideas were later used in Whedon's TV show Dollhouse, which premiered in 2009.

+Dracula

+In 1998, it was announced in Variety that Whedon was developing an animated Dracula musical, his first original screenplay under a deal with 20th Century Fox.
+Whedon was expected to produce and write the songs.

+Grampire

+In addition to Dracula, Whedon was reportedly set to co-write the family film Grampire for 20th Century Fox, about "two kids who suspect their grandfather is a creature of the night."

+Alienated

+Another Whedon project in development at 20th Century Fox in 1998 was the comedy Alienated, about someone who is kidnapped by aliens and turns the tables on his captors.
+Whedon was expected to supervise script development and possibly co-write the film.

+Cheap Shots

+Also in 1998, Whedon's Mutant Enemy Productions was planning a mid-season TV pilot for Fox Broadcasting Co. entitled Cheap Shots.
+Co-written with Ty King, the sitcom was about a group of people making low-budget horror films at a B movie company.